Christoph-Koschel/tsb/Build.md

 ```

 The `modify` method will be called after the interfaces and types have been separated from the files.
 You're free to
-modify the AST according to your needs, which includes the ability to add or remove imports as necessary.
+modify the AST according to your needs.
+However, it is no longer possible to add imports or exports.

 ```
 public result(fileContent: string, information: PluginResultInformation): string | null